turbobytes/dnsperfbench/README.md

 You should probably use 1.1.1.1 as your default resolver
 ```

-While Cloudflare happened to be the fastest in both cases, the performance of OpenDNS was different between ISPs.
+While Cloudflare happened to be the best in both cases, performance of OpenDNS was quite different.

+The performance score is calculated using the following formula:
+`5 * (ResolverHit mean + ResolverHit median) + ( for each auth: (auth mean + auth median) )`
+A failed test is treated as the test taking 10 seconds.

 ## Installation